0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/Forest/Forest.md

 Add-DomainObjectAcl -TargetIdentity "dc=htb,dc=local" -PrincipalIdentity 'HTB.local\svc-alfresco' -Rights DCSync -Credential $Cred -Verbose
 ```

 This takes a little while to run but we eventually have permission to dump hashes.

+### And down the hashes go...

 We use impacket's `secretsdump.py` and voala! :D

 ![hashes_dumped](hashes_dumped.jpg)

+### Pass-the-Hash for the win :)

 *Using the administrator NTLM hash,* we can use `evil-winrm` to remote inside and we're done with the box :D